 - Contact a member of the B.I.T. (contact information below)

 Concerns regarding threats of harm to our campus community and/or mental health issues can come from students, employees (faculty, staff, administrators), and third-parties.
 It is important to respond to all concerning behavior, including examples such as:

 - Threats of harm (direct or indirect), self-harm, or physical violence

 - Classroom disruption leading to student removal from class or requiring police intervention

 - Intoxication/impairment that impacts the learning or work environment

 - Behaviors presenting as possible psychological issues

-- Writing or discussing violence, weapons, harm to others
+- Writing or discussing violence, weapons, harm to others, or self-harm

 - Tiffany McClain, Disability Services, Eibling 101, 614-287-2571, firstname.lastname@example.org